How to Stop Rocking for Adults Day #1

 So find what you like, get back into it.
 Because, our addictions are very insidious.
 They sneak up on us, and as soon as you know, a couple years or decades passed by, and you’re like, what am I doing?

-I’m now 48 and haven’t really done much with my life, because I’ve been rocking 14 hours a day, or whatever you do.
+I’m now 48 and haven’t really done much with my life, because I have been rocking 14 hours a day, or whatever you do.
 You know, I was an alcoholic.
-I was a cigarette smoker.
+I was a cigarette smoker for many years as well.

 I watched porn, I did anything I could to escape “me,” and to escape stress.
 I think there’s something deep inside of us that we’re running from.